GO UP

 Which France mobile operator you would recommend to others?

-France, as member of EU, implement “roam like at home” rules which mean that when you use your mobile phone while travelling outside your home country in any EU country you don’t have to pay any additional roaming charges.
+France, as a member of the EU, implements “roam like at home” rules, which mean that when you use your mobile phone while travelling outside your home country in any EU country you don’t have to pay any additional roaming charges.

 You pay exactly the same price for using these services when travelling in the EU as you would if you were at home.